intercity/chef-repo/README.md

 end
 ```

-Then change the configuration in `config/deploy/production.rb` to the following sample.
+Change the configuration in `config/deploy/production.rb` to the following sample.
 Change `>> your server address <<` to the domain name or ip address of your server:

 ```ruby
 server '>> your server address <<', user: 'deploy', roles: %w{web app db}
 ```

-Run this command to check if everything is set up correctly on your server and in your Capistrano configuration:
+To verify that everything is set up correctly run:

 ```sh
 bundle exec cap production deploy:check
 ```

-Then run this command for your first deploy:
+Finally to deploy, run:

 ```sh
 bundle exec cap production deploy
 ```

-This will deploy your app and run your database migrations if any.
+This will deploy your app and run your database migrations.

 **Congratulations!** You've now deployed your application.
 Browse to your application in your webbrowser and everything should work!